THE FIRES OF POMPEII

-She looked back up to the glowing, pulsating rotors, unable to stop the hollow feeling in her stomach.
+She looked back up to the glowing, pulsating rotors, as a hollow feeling developed in the pit of her stomach.
 "I knew how she worked, Doctor, I'm sure I did.
 Now," she took a step back, shaking her head.
-"It's jus' so...alien.
+"She's just...so...alien.
 All of it," she turned back to him.
 "And I miss it.
 Miss her."

-He was watching her, his expression somewhat blank.
+He was watching her, his expression somewhat calculating.
 She wanted to reach her mind out to him and express herself, without words, like before.

 But those skills weren't hers to keep and use as she liked.
-So instead, she tried a smile. "'S not fair, is it?"
+So instead, she tried a smile.
+"It's not fair, is it?"

-It was the first time she'd talked about the chameleon arc's final effects on her, since turning back into a human before Christmas dinner at her mum's.
+It was the first time she'd talked about the chameleon arc's effect on her, since turning back into a human before Christmas dinner at her mum's.
 She tried, desperately, to shake the lump welling in her throat.

-The Doctor pulled her into a hug, one hand around her, the other securely on the back of her head, holding her to him, but he said nothing.
+The Doctor pulled her into a hug, one hand around her, the other securely on the back of her head, holding her to him, but he said nothing, sighing.
 They stood there a moment, Rose closing her eyes and forcing back her sudden sense of abandonment.
 She wasn't alone.
 How could she begin to think she was alone?
 She was here, with the Doctor, and the TARDIS was still right here, even if they couldn't talk to one another any longer.
 They were here with her.
 That was all that mattered.

 The Doctor paused.
 She could feel him still watching her, feel his unasked questions.
-Rose supposed he was gauging her mood with his own Time Lord sense of the past on overload.
+Rose supposed he wasn't going to ask them anyway.
 She knew he didn't like talking about what had already passed between them – always moving onto the next adventure.
 She turned back to him, smiling, telling herself to learn from his example, and just move on.

 "Right!" he answered hurriedly, gaze returning to the controls as he span a dial and flicked a final switch.
 "Bit of a surprise, really.
 Wouldn't want to spoil it," he winked at her.

-Rose grinned over at him as they both instinctively held onto the console and the TARDIS whirred to a halt.
+Rose grinned over at him as they both automatically held onto the console and the TARDIS whirred to a halt.
 "Oh, I do love your surprise trips," she stuck her tongue between her teeth.
 The tingle of excitement pushed at the lost, sad feelings, masking them.

 Then she made a dash for the doors, before he could stop her.

-"Hey!" the Doctor called, laughing.
+"Hey!" the Doctor called after her, laughing.
 She could hear him hurrying after her across the console room.

-She opened the TARDIS door and was met by a coarse, grey curtain.
+She flung open the TARDIS door and was met by a coarse, grey curtain.

 The Doctor stepped up next to her, pulling away the curtain and smiling.
 "Thought we'd have another go at the ancient and magnificent Roman Empire.
 Didn't get much of a proper look last time, did we?"